nical/moz-wgpu-update/README.md

 It is a csv formatted table using tabs as separator, with columns `pull request`, `commit`, `author`, `reviewers`, `merger`, `vetted by`.

-This has to be appended to the wgpu-vet shared spreadsheet.
+This has to be appended to the `wgpu-vet` shared spreadsheet.

 ## Audit commits

-The script printed to stdout a csv-formatted list of commits that have to be appended to the wgpu-vet shared spreadsheet.
+The script printed to stdout a csv-formatted list of commits that have to be appended to the `wgpu-vet` shared spreadsheet.

 The spreadheet contains a "vetted by" column, and any commit that does not have a name in there must be audited.
 The spreadsheet generates links to the pull requests.
 Now is a good time to follow the links of whatever needs auditing, do the audit and add your name in the corresponding cell of the "vetted by" column.

-## Repeat the previous steps for naga
+## Repeat the previous steps for `naga`

-The audit command works the same way for wgpu and naga.
+The audit command works the same way for `wgpu` and `naga`.

 ## Prep mozilla-central